Scythians: Displacement of the Cimmerians

 The Scythians' westward migration brought them in the 7th century BC to the Caspian Steppe, occupied by the Cimmerians since the 10th century BC as part of the first westward wave of proto-Scythian migrations.
 Around this time, the Cimmerians left the steppe and crossed the Caucasus into West Asia.
 This may have been due to pressure from the Scythians, but they arrived in West Asia about 40 years before the Scythians and evidence is lacking of pressure or conflict between them in later Graeco-Roman accounts.

 Thus dominance in the Caspian Steppe transferred from Cimmerians to Scythians.
 Remaining Cimmerians were assimilated by the Scythians, which was facilitated by their similar ethnic backgrounds and lifestyles.
 Later, the Scythians settled the Ciscaucasian Steppe where they established their capital, between the Araxes river to the east, the Caucasus Mountains to the south, and the Maeotian Sea to the west.

 The arrival and establishment of the Scythians corresponds to a disturbance of the development and a replacement of the Cimmerian peoples' Chernogorovka-Novocherkassk complex during c.
 750 to c.
 600 BC in southern Europe.
 Nevertheless, early Scythian culture had links to the Chernogorovka-Novocherkassk complex.
 Also, Scythian culture shows links to the older Bronze Age Timber Grave culture in the north Pontic region, including elements of funerary rituals, ceramics, horse gear, and some weapon types.

 Early period

 Ciscaucasian kingdom

 After their initial westwards migrations, and from around c.
 750 BC, the Scythians settled in the Ciscaucasian Steppe between the Araxes river to the east, the Caucasus mountains to the south, and the Maeotian Sea to the west.
 They concentrated in the valley of the Kuban river, where they established their capital until the end of the 7th century BC.
 Initially, they were few and occupied a small area of Ciscaucasia.
 This would remain the centre of the Scythian kingdom and culture until around c.
 600 BC.

 The Scythians extracted tribute from the native Koban and Maeotian populations of Ciscaucasia, such as agricultural, clay and bronze goods, weapons and horse equipment.
 Maeotians provided large wide-necked pots, jugs, mugs, and small basins.
-Through the 8th and 7th centuries BC, these interactions and assymilaton led to a mixed culture.
+Through the 8th and 7th centuries BC, these interactions and assimilation led to a mixed culture.